 Here are several reasons why it is better to create a wireframe before designing your project.
 Your app needs wireframing since it:

-- Requires little efforts to realize;
+- Requires little effort to realize;

 - Makes the development process more transparent both for developers and clients;